 Make sure to wipe around and underneath the seal, as well.

-Another way to clean the seal is with a cotton pad or ball, dampened in white vinegar.
+Another way to clean the gasket, especially if you are dealing with a mouldy one, is to use a cotton pad or ball, dampened in white vinegar.
 Here is how:

 Open the washing machine door wide to expose the seal and use the cotton pad to wipe or scrub the mould away from the large, visible parts of the rubber.